All posts

 Here’s how it works:

-4. In most routes, syBTC (a wrapped version on BNB chain) is minted temporarily to facilitate the swap, but the user never sees it.
+In most routes, syBTC (a wrapped version on BNB chain) is minted temporarily to facilitate the transaction, but the user never sees it.
 It's just a routing mechanism – the final asset arrives as the token they requested, on the network they chose.

 WIth effective BTC bridging solutions becoming the standard, we’re heading toward a world where:

-• Native Bitcoin swaps become the standard, not the exception;
+Native Bitcoin transactions become the standard, not the exception;

 The line between Bitcoin and the rest of crypto is fading.
 Cross-chain protocols, like those mentioned, are stitching together entirely new financial terrain.